Five Rivers MetroParks seeks input on Wesleyan Park

 Five Rivers has held series of open houses to ask the community how they want their tax dollars used.

 “These MetroParks, they’re not our MetroParks.
-They’re the community’s MetroParks,” Eric Sauer, ive Rivers MetroParks planning manager said.
+They’re the community’s MetroParks,” Eric Sauer, Five Rivers MetroParks planning manager said.

 Sauer said Wesleyan Park has grown in size over the years and that’s thanks to community input.
 They’re once again looking for help.
-This time, it’s to develop master plans for all their parks.
+This time, it is to develop master plans for all their parks.

 On Thursday from 11:30 am to 1:30 pm and then from 6 pm to 8 pm, the public is invited to Adventure Central to give their ideas for Wesleyan MetroPark.